ywkawai/FE-Project/INSTALL.md

   `% export NETCDF="/ap/netcdf4-fortran/4.7.3/"`   (for example)

-2. build the library in the directory of FElib
+2. build the FE-library

- `% cd rootdir/FElib/src/`
+ `% cd rootdir/`

  `% make`

 ## Compile and run simple sample programs

- For example, in the case of sample/advect1d,
+ In rootdir/sample/ directory, there are simple sample programs.
+To compile and run it, for example, in the case of sample/advect1d,

  `% cd rootdir/sample/advect1d/`

  `% make`

+ `% make run`

-## Compile and run atmospheric models
+## Build atmospheric models and Perform numerical experiments

- If you want to build a three-dimensional nonhydrostatic atmospheric model, and conduct a idealized test case, such as density current, using it,
+ If you would like to conduct idealized test cases, such as density current using a three-dimensional nonhydrostatic model,

  `% cd rootdir/model/atm_nonhydro3d/test/case/density_current`

  `% make`

+ If this procedure succeeded, three binary files (scale-dg, scale-dg_init, scale-dg_pp) are generated.

+  By executing

- `% make run`
+ `% make jobshell`

+  we can prepare a job script named run.sh.

+  Finally,

+ `% sh run.sh`

  In the directory of 'visualize', some python scripts with matplotlib are prepared for visualizing simulation results.